isemaj/fcc-pomodoro-clock/README.md

 **NOTE :** This template is temporary.

 #### Current Commit:
+ - style, css, sass loader added
  - Uses pug as a template
  - HMR enabled
  - Eslint enabled
  - No so much optimization only code splitting (chunks)
  - Major use for inline styling
- - No css nor sass
  - React-Redux setup
  - Babel 7
  - `styles` folder under `src/` was created in case for using css, sass, less or anything for styling